jiayinlu19960224/TriMe/README.md

 <img src="/docs/boolean_mesh_plot.png" width="400" />
 </p>

-To create this shape, we first ,
+To create this shape, we first create four circles with some overlapping regions.
+And we do intersections for pairs of circles, to obtain the four leafy shapes.

 ```c++
 //A. Intersection